flames85/camera_qt_win_opencv/README.md

-this qt project dependent opencv in third.
+this qt project is dependent on opencv.

-opencv's dlls/libs are built on windows.
+opencv's dlls/libs are built on windows in thirdparty Dir.

 qt version = 4.8